icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [Wagtail Blocks](https://github.com/ibrahimawadhamid/wagtail_blocks) - A Collection of awesome Wagtail CMS stream-field blocks and Charts.
 - [Wagtail UI Plus](https://github.com/davidcondenl/wagtailuiplus) - Several UI improvements to the Wagtail editor interface for StreamFields and StreamBlocks.
 - [Wagtail Cache Block](https://github.com/AccordBox/wagtail_cache_block) - A templatetag which add HTML fragment cache to your StreamField block
+- [Wagtail UIKit Block](https://github.com/kpsaurus/wagtail-uikitblocks) - A collection of UIKit components that can be used as a Wagtail StreamField block.

 ### Static site generation